-Director/Screenplay – Mark Hartley, Producers – Veronica Fury & Bret Ratner, Photography – Garry Richards, Music – Jamie Blanks.
-Production Company – Ascot Elite Entertainment Group/Ratpac Documentary Films/Wildbear Entertainment/Melbourne International Film Festival Premiere Fund/Screen Queensland/Film Victoria/Screen Australia/Celluloid Nightmares
+Director/Screenplay – Mark Hartley, Producers – Veronica Fury & Brett Ratner, Photography – Garry Richards, Music – Jamie Blanks.
+Production Company – Ascot Elite Entertainment Group/Ratpac Documentary Films/Wildbear Entertainment/Melbourne International Film Festival Premiere Fund/Screen Queensland/Film Victoria/Screen Australia/Celluloid Nightmares.

 Michael Armstrong, John G. Avildsen, Martine Beswick, Pieter Jan Brugge, James Bruner, Richard Chamberlain, Greydon Clark, Luigi Cozzi, Olivia d’Abo, Sybil Danning, Boaz Davidson, David Del Valle, Bo Derek, Lucinda Dickey, Danny Dimbort, Michael Dudikoff, Richard Edlund, Harrison Ellenshaw, David Engelback, Quentin Falk, Sam Firstenberg, Robert Forster, Diane Franklin, Gary Goddard, Mark Goldblatt, Elliot Gould, Mark Helfrich, Lance Hool, Tobe Hooper, Just Jaeckin, Alain Jakubowicz, Yiftach Kazur, Laurene Landon, Roy Langsdon, Rusty Lemorande, Avi Lerner, Sheldon Lettich, Tom Luddy, Dolph Lundgren, Christopher Malcolm, Charles Matthau, Gary Nelson, Franco Nero, Ted Newsom, David Paulsen, Cassandra Peterson, Edward R. Pressman, Albert Pyun, Adolfo Quinones, Molly Ringwald, Alan Roderick-Jones, Mark Rosenthal, Al Ruba, William Sachs, Jerry Schatzberger, Barbet Schroeder, Robin Sherwood, Jim Shooter, Marina Sirtis, Catherine Mary Stewart, William Stout, Oliver Tobias, Stephen Tolkin, Pete Walker, Alex Winter, David Womark, Frank Yablans, Rony Yacov, Frano Zefferelli)

-Lemon Popsicle gave Golan and Globus enough financial clout to purchase the Cannon distribution chain and relocate to Hollywood.
-There they began making a host of films with prolific regard, all designed with an eye towards the box-office.
-These included everything from several sexploitation films featuring Sylvia Kristel, their essentially inventing the modern ninja film and making the first breakdance film.
-Then came the growing success with the development of in-house stars like Chuck Norris and Charles Bronson who made their careers in Golan-Globus films during the 1980s in a string of action films.
+Lemon Popsicle gave Golan and Globus enough financial clout to purchase the Cannon distribution chain and relocate to Hollywood in 1979.
+There they began making films with prolific regard, all designed with an eye towards the box-office.
+These included everything from a couple of slasher films, several sexploitation films featuring Sylvia Kristel, their essentially inventing the modern ninja film and making the first breakdance film.
+Then came the growing success with in-house stars like Chuck Norris and Charles Bronson who had substantial careers in a string of action films for Golan-Globus films throughout the 1980s.
 Oddly, the one film that is not mentioned during this period is the one that gives the documentary its title – Breakin’ 2: Electric Boogaloo (1984).